mindfiredigital/eslint-plugin-hub/README.md

 13. **Merge**: Once approved, your Pull Request will be merged into the main branch.

-Remember to adhere to the existing code style and follow ESLint Plugin Hub's best practices.
-If you're unsure about anything, don't hesitate to ask for help in your Pull
+Remember to adhere to the existing code style and follow ESLint Plugin Hub

-Please refer to our [contributing guidelines](CONTRIBUTING.md) for more detailed information on our development process, coding standards, and other guidelines.
+'s contribution guidelines.

+## Issue Templates

+If you encounter a bug or have a feature request, please check the available [Issue Templates](https://github.com/eslint-plugin-hub/issues) before opening a new issue.

+For bug reports, provide:

+1. A clear and descriptive title.
+2. Steps to reproduce the issue.
+3. Expected behavior and what happens instead.
+4. Any error messages or logs.

+For feature requests:

+1. Provide a detailed description of the feature.
+2. Explain the problem it solves or the improvement it brings.

+Make sure to check the **contributing guide** for additional instructions before submitting.

 ## Documentation

-For a detailed tutorial and comprehensive documentation on how to use ESLint Plugin Hub, please visit our [official documentation site](https://mindfiredigital.github.io/eslint-plugin-hub/).
+The documentation for each rule is available at our [official documentation site](https://eslint-plugin-hub.github.io).
+You can find detailed usage instructions, examples, and best practices for each rule.

+If you're contributing to the documentation, please follow the instructions in the `CONTRIBUTING.md` file for how to structure and update the documentation in the `docs/docusaurus` branch.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.md) file for details.
+ESLint Plugin Hub is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.